Mitchellpkt/chess_computer_perception/README.md

 ### Notes

 Converting an 8 x 8 board into an image, to be read in by a hash function and downsampled to an 8 x 8 matrix includes a slightly unnecessary detour.
-A more direct approach would be to modify a perceptual hash library to directly accept numeric matrices encoding the various representations.
+A more direct approach would be to modify a perceptual hash library to directly accept numeric matrices encoding the various features.

 FEN (board position) --> numeric matrices encoding various features --> perceptual hash --> signature